-- 1. Choose the dealer by cutting cards.
+1. Choose the dealer by cutting cards.
 High deals.
-"A" is high, "Z" low. - 2.
-If 6 or less are playing deal 6 cards to each player, If more than 6 are playing deal 5 cards to each player one at a time, and place the remainder of the pack in a pile face down at one side of the table.
-The top card is then removed and placed face up by the side of the face down pile. - 3.
-The object of the game is to play out all cards in hand by forming words in a crossword layout, before your opponents can do so. - 4.
-Play starts at left of dealer.
-First player lays down any word he can form from his hand.
-If he can not form any word he discards a card from his hand by laying it on the table.
-He then picks up a card either from the face down or face up pile, and then places his discard on face up pile.
+"A" is high, "Z" low.

+2. If 6 or less are playing deal 6 cards to each player.
+If more than 6 are playing deal 5 cards to each player one at a time, and place the remainder of the pack in a pile face down at one side of the table.
+The top card is then removed and placed face up by the side of the face down nile

+3. The object of the game is to play out all cards in hand by forming words in a crossword layout, before your opponents can do so.

+4. Play starts at left of dealer, First player lays down any word he can form from his hand.
+If he can not form any word he disthe face down or face up pile, and then places his discard on face up pile.
 This completes his play until next turn.
 Not more than one word may be played at each turn.
 Player can not draw before discarding.
 Only complete words of from 2 to 4 letters may be laid down, but words of more than four letters may be formed by adding to letters already on the table, but not more than 4 letters may thus be added at one turn.
-Letters must be added so as to form words both ways, that is up and down and right and left as in a crossword puzzle.
-At least one blank space must be left at either end of each word.
-"S" or "es" can not be added to word on table to form its plural, but plurals may be formed by making a new word using some letter already on table, example:
+Letters must be added so as to form words both ways, that is up and down and right and left as in a crossword at either end of each word.
+"S" or "es" can not be added to word on table to form its plural, but plurals may be formed by making a new word using some letter already on table. example:

-BOYS H word "SHUT" already on table; word "BOY" U may be added to make
+B O Y S Word "SHUT" already in table; word "BOY" may be a make and the state of the Tr | plural "BOYS".

 5. The next player to the left tries to complete a word by adding I to 4 letters to make another word.
-The first words laid down determine direction of reading, that is crossword lay out must read from left to right and from top to bottom, using one side of table as base.
+The first words laid down word lay out must read from left to right and from top to bottom, using one side of table as base.